Ancient Agora of Athens Tickets

 • Yes, the Stoa of Attalos houses the Museum of the Ancient Agora, which displays artefacts from the site.

-• Can you visit the Ancient Agora with a ticket for the Acropolis?
+• Can you visit the Ancient Agora of Athens with a ticket for the Acropolis?

-• Yes, we offer a combination ticket giving you access to both the Acropolis and the Ancient Agora.
+• No, it needs its own ticket.
+We offer a combination ticket giving you access to both the Acropolis and the Ancient Agora.
 Click HERE for our combination ticket.

 • Is the Ancient Agora accessible for people with disabilities?